NXT TV preview: The Halloween Havoc night two lineup - Pro Wrestling Dot Net

 -Kelani Jordan vs. Lola Vice in the NXT Breakout Tournament final

-Powell’s POV: Shotzi will host night two of Halloween Havok.
+Powell’s POV: Shotzi (and perhaps Scarlett again also) will host night two of Halloween Havok.
 Hayes won a Triple Threat over Baron Corbin and Dijak to earn a shot at the NXT Championship.
 Join John Moore for his live reviews of NXT on Tuesdays at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment